SamyMekk/samymekk.github.io/_posts/2024-11-26-Neural_network_for_XVA.md

 ---

-We will introduce the computation of XVAs through neural networks.
+We will show how neural networks can help to handle the main issues of the computations of XVAs.

+This post will be related to the work I did during my internship as a Quantitative Research at Forvis Mazars during the period May-November 2024.
 To access to a PDF version of the presentation, click [here](https://samymekk.github.io/files/MemoireActuariatSlides.pdf).